The Last Stage of Life

 In the United States and other wealthy nations, older adults make up a greater proportion of the population than at any time in history.
 People are living longer, but with more years of chronic illness and frailty.
 Many lack the financial, community, or health care resources they need to age with dignity and to support their well-being.

 In fall 2016, the Robert Wilson Charitable Trust enabled The Hastings Center to undertake a two-year planning process to determine how best the field of bioethics in general, and The Hastings Center in particular, can meet the new and complex needs of our aging society, and of aging people and their caregivers.
-The Hastings Center is convening a multidisciplinary team of experts across disciplines and professions concerned with aging.
-They include health policy experts, demographers, architects, philosophers, gerontologists, physicians, nurses, advocates, grant makers, and urban planners.
-Together, the team will help the investigators to develop an agenda that will set priorities for The Hastings Center’s next three-to-five years of bioethics research on population aging.
+The Hastings Center convened a multidisciplinary team of experts across disciplines and professions concerned with aging.
+They included health policy experts, demographers, architects, philosophers, gerontologists, physicians, nurses, advocates, grant makers, and urban planners.
+Together, the team helped the investigators to develop an agenda that will set priorities for The Hastings Center’s next three-to-five years of bioethics research on population aging.

-Examples of background questions that this process has begun to explore include:
+Examples of background questions that this process explored include:

 - What makes for a good life for people living with age-related illnesses and frailty and limited resources?
 How can we broaden our public understanding of the social as well as the health care needs of an aging population?